briantan050/TELUS_IoT_Getting_Started/README.md

 ### Creating Your IoT Hub

-Once you have your account created you can proceed to create a new IoT Hub from your Azure dashboard
+Once you have your account created you can proceed to create a new IoT Hub from your Azure dashboard.
+This will be our central location for all our IoT devices to connect and send whatever data we have configured them to relay, and gives us a single point to read and act on that data.
+Azure has security built-in, all communications between our IoT devices to Azure will be secured, and visibility to that data is also protected.

 * Click on **Create a resource**
 ![alt text](images/iot_hub_create.png)

 * Give your IoT a unique name
 * Place it in the Canada East region and make sure your Subscription is set to **Free Trial**.
 * Your new IoT Hub should look similar to this:
 ![alt text](images/iot_hub_config.png)

 * Proceed to **Review and Create** then create your instance.
 This may take a couple of minutes.

 Now our IoT Hub is created!
-This will be our central location for all our IoT devices to connect and send whatever data we have configured them to relay, and gives us a single point to read and action on that data.
-Azure has security built-in, all communications between our IoT devices to Azure will be secured and visibility to that data is also protected.
-As a next step we are going to retrieve keys that we can use to securely transport and monitor the data being sent between our IoT devices and our newly created Azure IoT Hub.
+As a next step, we are going to retrieve keys that we can use to securely transport and monitor the data being sent between our IoT devices and our newly created Azure IoT Hub.

 * Open your newly created IoT Hub instance, then select **Shared Access Policies** from the left-hand pane which will bring up a list of pre-created policies
 * Select the one labeled **iothubowner**.
 * A new right-hand pane will appear with a list of **Shared access keys**.
 * Copy the one labeled **Connection string - primary key** and store it someplace safe for later.
 ![alt text](images/iot_hub_connection_string.png)

 The primary key we just copied can be used from the Azure command-line to monitor all traffic being sent from our IoT devices to the Hub.
 We will come back to the key once we have the IoT device configured, for now there’s nothing being sent to the Hub, so monitoring would be a bit boring…